 1. Your B12 levels are low.

-Vitamin B12 is found in animal products, so vegans and vegetarians are most at risk for being deficient, as well as people with gastrointestinal issues, who may have difficulty absorbing the vitamin, and people on heartburn medications.
+Vitamin B12 is found in animal products, so vegans and vegetarians are most at risk for being deficient, as well as people with gastrointestinal issues, who may have difficulty absorbing the vitamin, and people on heartburn and reflux medications.
 The important vitamin is needed in order to make red blood cells and DNA and plays a major role in nerve function and mood.
 B12 helps to maintain the myelin sheath surrounding nerve cells, which make it possible for cells to communicate.

 But when levels are low, this communication becomes compromised, which can lead to neurological changes.
 B12 is also involved in the production of serotonin and other neurotransmitters that regulate mood, so low levels could cause changes in the nervous system.